puthijyothi/testrepo/readme.txt

-i am a software developer
+i am a software develop